Skip to main content

 Overall

-Apache Gravitino 0.7.0 is the second ASF release, this version add bunch of new features, we would like to show appreciation to the Gravitino community for their continued support and valuable contributions.
-Thanks to the feedback of our users, we are able to continue to innovate and build, so thanks to all those reading this!
+Apache Gravitino 0.7.0 is the second ASF release.
+This version adds a bunch of new features.
+We thank the Gravitino community for their continued support and valuable contributions.
+Thanks to our users' feedback, we can continue to innovate and build, so thanks to all those reading this!

-To explore Gravitino 0.7.0 release, please check the documentation.
+To further explore the Gravitino 0.7.0 release, please check the documentation.
 Your feedback is invaluable to the community and the project.

 Credits